 LA TOUR D’AIGUES CASTLE

 Among the most spectacular ruins in Provence is the chateau at La Tour d’Aigues.
 The structure looks like a theatre set, much of the facade at the front is standing on its own, with the central dungeon tower also intact.
 One can see this was probably the most beautiful Renaissance chateau in Provence.
 Today it is used for cultural events and markets.

 Not to be confused with the Chateau de Buoux, which is closed to the public, the Fort of Buoux is a walk up to what feels like the top of the world, with distant views to the Mont Ventoux.
 Louis XIV demanded it be destroyed but intriguing vestiges of the fort remain and blend in with the rock they sit on.
 Come at sunset to get the feeling of centuries of history concentrated in one spot.

-Oppede-le-vieux is still like a medieval village, with its old village walls, cobbled paths, homes hewn into the mountain rock, and then the spectacular castle and church above the village - a 10-minute walk up a stone path.
-The castle is perched on a spur, and although many of its stones can be seen in the old houses of the village, there is enough standing to get your bearings and scrabble about.
-The castle is visited at your own risk, there are no safety barriers and children must be kept on a tight rein.
+Oppede-le-vieux is still like a medieval village, with its old village walls, cobbled paths, homes hewn into the mountain rock, and then the spectacular castle and church above the village – a 10-minute walk up a stone path.
+The castle is perched on a spur, and although many of its stones can be seen in the old houses of the village, there is enough standing to get a good idea.
+The castle is currently closed off with a view to making it safe to visit.